 I am daydreaming for a better future whereby festivals provide childcare.

 My partner and I have worked together since 2005.
 We are workaholics.
 I never ruffle my feathers but 15 films in 12 years is not bad.
 We thrive off of producing, directing, shooting, editing (and for a short time distributing) documentaries.
 We are also romantic partners which made it easier to work when we wanted and also travel together.
 We had loose roots.
-We’d move every 2-4 years, making the “where are you from?” question quite difficult to answer.
+We’d move every two-four years, making the “where are you from?” question quite difficult to answer.
 My response is typically, “you mean where was I born?
 Or where do I live?”
 We’d move to the locations we were filming and immerse ourselves into the culture, the smells, the sounds, and the soul of the place.
 This all informed our documentaries.
 The experience was thrilling albeit sometimes dangerous and unpredictable.

 It took four years to finish our current documentary Do Donkeys Act?.
 I was pregnant and we were filming donkeys in the southwest corner of England, Cork, Ireland, and Guelph, Canada.
 The experience was magical.
 Gazing into the empathic eyes of a donkey while pregnant was the calming meditation I needed.
 The editing… took a while.
 So long we had two children before we were ready to release it into the world.
 We did make some shorts in between to stay limber in our craft.
 Shorts allowed us to feel like we still had a craft.